 - Canada's Worst Driver and Take That.
 The show used to have a lot of people nominated out of spite, but now that it's known that the show really tries to help the bad drivers than be just a Point-and-Laugh Show, this has become less common.

-- iCarly's Overused Running Gags of Spencer's projects bursting into flames and Gibby taking off his shirt have been increasingly lessened in these past two seasons.
+- iCarly's Overused Running Gags of Spencer's projects bursting into flames and Gibby taking off his shirt have been increasingly lessened in the last two seasons.
 Gibby is even asked in-universe by iCarly fans to take off his shirt, but tells them "I do that less now."